Japan

 Welcome to Japan

 Introducing Japanese Transport.
-Most people don't visit for long enough, so zipping around on bullet trains is by far the best way to cram in as much as possible into a stay.
+Most people don't visit for long enough, so zipping around on bullet trains is by far the best way to cram in as much as possible into a trip to Japan.
 Naturally, this has all been thought through immaculately, and the Japan Rail Pass is an incredibly good value way for visitors to see this stunning but, admittedly, expensive country.
 The stations themselves are spotless, efficient and full of signs in English, and there are some excellent station restaurants, such as the stalls serving oysters or okonomiyaki (a savoury pancake filled with anything from cabbage and pork to squid, octopus, and cheese) at Hiroshima station.

 Catch a glimpse of Mount Fuji